 If you think this is overkill, consider how many times a used (contaminated) endo-cavity probe comes in contact with its cord after a procedure during transport to reprocessing.
 You know where those probes have been and the diseases that can be transmitted through those areas of the body.
 Yes, the distal end of the probes is covered during procedures, and probes and cords are routinely wiped down after each procedure, but that process is often not held to a consistent measurable standard.
-Even when the cords are wiped well, once they come in contact with the reprocessed probe, it can be argued that the probe loses it high-level disinfected status, and therefore presents a greater risk to the patient.
+Even when the cords are wiped well, once they come in contact with the reprocessed probe, it can be argued that the probe then presents a greater cross contamination risk to the patient.

 Inadvertent contact between the probe and its cord during transport and storage is avoidable, however.
 The keep-it-clean™ Ultrasound Probe Cover is designed specifically for ultrasound probes and features a custom flap which secures the probe and keeps the cord separate.
 The cover’s conspicuous tamper-evident green safety label must be removed to access the probe, ensuring the probe is ready for use on your next patient.